chafey/meteor-modal-dialog/README.md

 Backlog
 =======
+* revisit the data clearing mechanism - removing the dialog from the DOM seems hacky and may not be reliable.
+  Maybe inject the dialog into the DOM via Blaze.renderWithData()
+* make the clearing of the dialog data optional
+  NOTE: injecting the dialog each time via Blaze.renderWithData() would allow control over this
+* consider using the data property of the template instance rather than {{dialogData}
+  NOTE: this would impact the automated data clearing mechanism
+* consider replacing use of session with ReactiveVar
+* consider automatically showing dialogs that are currently shown during a hot code reload
+* consider moving the hooks into the template itself?

 * consider adding support for arrays and child objects (NOTE: possible now via customized data mapping hook)
 * add support for mapping to Number types (NOTE: possible now via customized data mapping hook)